moments-org/moments-jobs/README.md

 - supported by visionary investors

 <img src="https://coderwall-assets-0.s3.amazonaws.com/uploads/team/avatar/53bf00ce443a372c43000001/moments.png" style="float: right;" align="right"> [Moments](http://beta.moments.re) connects families by helping them privately and securely store, organize and share their most precious memories.
 [Learn more about our values, our benefits, our stack.](https://coderwall.com/team/moments)

+## interested? show us what you've got!
+1. make a [private duplicate](https://help.github.com/articles/duplicating-a-repository) of this repository under your own github account.
+2. switch to the branch for the job you're applying for, and start pushing commits to your repo.
+3. when you're ready to show us something, invite someone from the @moments-org team to the repo.

+### mobile: photo picker challenge
+Improve our photo picker and be our next **iOS developer**.
+[Detailed instructions for iOS.](https://github.com/moments-org/moments-jobs/tree/master/ios)

+### web: photo viewer challenge
+Design a great photo viewer experience and join us as **HTML CSS integrator / designer**.
+[Detailed instructions for web.](https://github.com/moments-org/moments-jobs/tree/master/front-end)

+### how to impress us even more
+- test your code, we :heart: tdd
+- minimize 3rd-party dependencies